dankkomcg/composite-logger/README.md

 ### Available Composite Loggers

+Default loggers included:

 - **SimpleCompositeLogger**: This logger allows you to combine multiple loggers in a straightforward manner.
 It logs messages to all included loggers, making it easy to manage logging across various outputs.

 - **InverseCompositeLogger**: This logger provides an inverse logging mechanism, where it can be configured to exclude certain loggers based on specific conditions or configurations.
 It's useful for scenarios where you want to prevent logging in certain outputs under specific circumstances.

+These are only examples.
+Check the implementation details.

 ### Implementation Details